A Philadelphia Wrongful Death Attorney Who Will Fight for Your Family’s Rights

 At my firm, it is the strength of your claim that matters to me, not the size of your wallet.
 This means that you can feel free to come to me without a dollar in your pocket – I don’t charge upfront fees, and I won’t bill you until you win your case.
 In the unlikely event that I fail to secure compensation for you, I will write off your bill before it ever comes due.

 I am not the faceless representative of a giant law firm who is more interested in brokering billion-dollar deals than securing justice for a person or a family hit by tragedy.
 I will not delegate your case to a junior associate fresh out of law school – I am a one-man operation, and I handle all cases personally with the help of my incredibly dedicated support staff.

-If your loved one has died under circumstances that lead you to believe someone was at fault, contact me and we can talk about it – I am available 24/7.
+If your loved one has died under circumstances that lead you to believe someone was at fault, contact me, a Philadelphia wrongful death attorney, and we can talk about it – I am available 24/7.
 To get started, schedule a free case evaluation with me by calling 800-465-8795 (office), 215-771-0430 (cell), or fill out my online contact form with your questions.